OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 }
 ```

+The following describes the elements of the JSON:

 Name | Description
 ---- | -----------
 Source | The source of the message.
 This can be a short code, a long number or a branded value up to 11 characters long.